-Ask him/her to choose baby names with you.
+Ask him/her to choose baby names with you, and to choose the best stroller with you like the bob 2016 revolution flex stroller.
+If you need more baby products, then check out this newborn baby boy clothes.
 Oh yeah.
 And pick the most putrid names you can think of and be really passionate about them.
 Or the simpler version, gush about your friends’ babies like they are your own, because let’s face it they might as well be.

 Show him/her your recent matches on Tinder, Match.com, or wherever you happen to be trolling for people to date.
 But wait, what if this particular date already swiped left on Tinder?
 AWWWK-ward.

 Tell him/her how much you hate sex because sex brings up emotions and you’re “like a super emotional person, but totally in a good way.”
 Basically, as they told Lexi Grey on Grey’s Anatomy, “Your heart is in your vagina.”
 I bet money you’ll be in the next cab/car heading home.

 Thank you to all my friends who have shared their stories with me for this post!
 Love you all.
 Special thanks to Amanda Wicks (please visit her site here) and Christine Halling for their fabulous additions/edits to this post.
 Have you ever used any of these to get out of a bad date?
 If so, tell us about it in the comments!
 We’d love to hear your stories too!

 We’ve made it to the last installment in the second Empties Series.
 Makeup always seems to be the smallest count, perhaps because I own too much of it, or it just takes a while to finish products in general.
 Nonetheless, here we go.

 L’Oreal Voluminous Million Lashes Excess